Pocket Guide to Stress Management and Crisis Response

 Janet Childs, Director, Bay Area CISM Team

-The 2017 hard-copy edition is a 60-page pocket-sized spiral-bound booklet with laminated waterproof and tear-proof covers, with 20 extra blank pages in the back for your notes.
-Also available for Kindle.
+The 2017 hard-copy edition is a 60-page pocket-sized spiral-bound booklet with laminated waterproof and tear-proof covers, with extra blank pages in the back for your notes.
+Also available for Kindle and as an Android app.

 Durable Spiral-Bound For Your Pocket and Go Bag